-1) Anulom Vilom Pranayama (alternate nostril breathing): Daily pranayama trains the lungs and improves the capacity of respiratory system immensely.
+1) Anulom Vilom Pranayama (alternate nostril breathing): Daily pranayama trains the lungs and improves the capacity of the respiratory system immensely.
 Pranayama directly works on the nervous system.
-Daily Pranayama positively affects autonomic nervous system which controls and governs essential functions of the body like the heart rate, respiration and blood pressure etc.
+Daily Pranayama positively affects the autonomic nervous system which controls and governs essential functions of the body like heart rate, respiration, and blood pressure, etc.

 2) Kapalabhati: Kapalabhati is invigorating and warming.
 It helps to cleanse the lungs, sinuses, and respiratory system, which can help to prevent illness and allergies.
 Regular practice strengthens the diaphragm and abdominal muscles.
 This exercise also increases your body’s oxygen supply, which stimulates and energizes the brain while preparing it for meditation and work that requires high focus.